Structure and regularity for subsets of groups with finite VC-dimension: Preliminaries

 \subsection{Compact quotients}

-Throughout the paper, when we say that a topological space is \emph{compact}, we mean compact and Hausdorff.
-Given a compact group $K$, we let $K^0$ denote the connected component of the identity in $K$.
-Recall that $K$ is \emph{profinite} if it is a projective limit of finite groups.
-If $K$ is compact, then $K$ is profinite if and only if $K^0$ is trivial.
+By convention, when we say that a topological space is \textbf{compact}, we mean \emph{compact and Hausdorff}.
+We will frequently use the fact that a compact space is second-countable if and only if it is separable and metrizable (e.g., by \emph{Urysohn's Metrization Theorem}).
+Given a topological group $K$, we let $K^0$ denote the connected component of the identity in $K$, which is a closed normal subgroup of $K$.
+A topological group is called \textbf{profinite} if it is a projective limit of finite groups.
+By a \textbf{Lie group}, we mean a finite-dimensional real Lie group.
+For $n\in\N$, let $\T^n$ denote the $n$-dimensional torus, where $\T=\R/\Z$ (so $\T^0$ is the trivial group).
+We view $\T^n$ as a compact topological group (with the product of the quotient topology on $\R/\Z$).
+We use $\cong$ for isomorphism of topological groups.

-Continuing with the fixed saturated group $G$ from above, we recall some basic facts about quotients of $G$ by type-definable subgroups.
+The structure theory for compact groups as projective limits of compact Lie groups will play a significant role in this paper.
+We refer the reader to \cite[Section 1.1]{RZbook} for details on projective limits of topological spaces.
+Each projective limit below will be indexed by a \textbf{join semilattice} (\emph{jsl}), i.e., a poset $I=(I,\leq)$ such that any finite set $F\seq I$ has a least upper bound (denoted $\sup F$).
+When we refer to $\N$ as a \emph{jsl}, we always use the usual ordering.

+The following are several important facts about compact groups that we will need at various points throughout the paper.